dotnet/docs-maui/docs/get-started/first-app.md

 ## Prerequisites

 - The latest preview of Visual Studio 2022, with the required workloads.
 For more information, see [Installation](installation.md).
-- A configured Android emulator.
-For more information about creating an Android emulator, see [Android emulator setup](/xamarin/android/get-started/installation/android-emulator/).

 ## Get started with Visual Studio 2022 (Preview)